writethedocs/www/docs/conf/portland/2019/schedule.rst

 Job Fair
 ~~~~~~~~

-New in 2018!
 We'll be holding a job fair on Tuesday morning!

 * **Where**: Lola's room (downstairs at the Crystal Ballroom)
 * **When**: **9:30am-11:40am**